4GeeksAcademy/python-beginner-programming-exercises/exercises/16-Random-Colors-Loop/README.md

 ## 💡 Hint:

-- You have 10 students, you need to loop 10 times.
+- You have 10 students, you need the loop to iterate 10 times and print what the `get_color` function returns right there using `print`.

 - Each time you loop, generate a random number between 0 and 3 using the `randint()` function we saw on the last exercise.